camunda/camunda-docs/docs/self-managed/operational-guides/application-configs.md

 > 12. Profile-specific application properties outside of your packaged jar (application-{profile}.properties and YAML variants)

-Therefore, the environment variable value "zeebetest1" will be used as the bucket name.
+Therefore, the environment variable value `zeebetest1` will be used as the bucket name.

-## Practical Example: How to change from specifying environment variables to a custom file
+## Practical example: How to change from specifying environment variables to a custom file

-Lets suppose I wanted to configure zeebe for backups.
+Let's suppose I wanted to configure Zeebe for backups.
 Previously, I added environment variables to provide this behavior:

 ```yaml
 zeebe: